VoltLang/Website/doc/tvpl/c3-steps.md

 ## Variables

 Variables hold values.
-Numbers like the `42`, above, or 'strings' of text, like `hello, world` from the last chapter.
+Numbers like the `42`, or 'strings' of text, like `hello, world` from the last chapter.
 In the simplest cases, defining a variable is easy.
-Just give a name, and the value you want to associate with it.
+Give it a name and a value you want to associate with it, separated by `:=`.

 	import watt.io;